THE BABY MANUAL (with a section on newborns)

 Surgery is not necessary and is extremely scary for a young child.
 A child with infections needs a whole development program to correct imbalances in body chemistry.

 Eczema.
-Many babies have eczema today.
-It is most often an elimination of poisons that came from their mother’s body.
+About 30% of babies and children develop eczema.
+It is most often an elimination of poisons that came from the mother’s body.

 In our experience, a development program gets rid of it easily, in all cases.
 The fewer creams and lotions you put on your baby’s skin, the better.
 Please avoid cortisone cream the doctors prescribe, if possible, as it is toxic and just a temporary band-aid remedy.